Published: 7 July 2025

 Five groups are contesting the Australian election:

-- ARZA-Masorti: A centre-left coalition of Progressive and Masorti Jews advocating for pluralism, democracy, and a secure Israel that embraces human rights and a just peace process.
+- ARZA-Masorti: A coalition of Progressive and Masorti Jews advocating for pluralism, democracy, and a secure Israel that embraces human rights and a just peace process.

 - Eretz Hakodesh: A Haredi (ultra-Orthodox) party advocating for greater religious authority in Israeli institutions.